elrashid24/Draft-Right/README.md

 ## Features
 *Animated Bubble Chart: Displays 100 bubbles representing the top 100 NFL players with radii proportional to their projected 2019 statistics
-Leverages Customized D3.js force functinos to split players by:
+Leverages Customized D3.js force functions to split players by:

 * Position: